 Cold-press juice bar with all natural juices, smoothies, energy shots and vegan meals.
 Walk up to the stand and order, then walk around Ponce City Market’s shops and bustling food hall.

 Parents: Clean Green Smoothie or Organic Acai Bowl

 The creators of True Food Kitchen take popular foods and transform them into healthier versions.
 Kids can peek into the open kitchen to see their food being chopped and prepared.
 The menu includes everything from fresh-squeezed juices to salads, bowls and sandwiches.

 Kids: Chicken Teriyaki Bowl or Smoked Turkey Sandwich

-Lenox Square Mall. truefoodkitchen.com
+Lenox Square Mall and Avalon. truefoodkitchen.com